proc7ts/fun-events/README.md

 #### `just`

-A DOM event listener registrar derived from this one that registers listeners preventing further propagation of current event in the capturing and bubbling phases.
+An `OnDomEvent` sender derived from this one that registers listeners preventing further propagation of current event in the capturing and bubbling phases.

 It invokes an `Event.stopPropagation()` method prior to calling the registered listeners.